Wednesday, 23 February 2022

 Bhagavad Gita: ~ “Brahmano hi pratisthaham” ~ Brahman is considered the all-pervading consciousness which is the basis of all the animate and inanimate entities and material.
 (14.27)

 In Advaita Vedanta: ~ “Brahman is without attributes and strictly impersonal.
 It can be best described as infinite Being, infinite Consciousness, and infinite Bliss.
 It is pure knowledge itself, similar to a source of infinite radiance.
-Since the Advaitins regard Brahman to be the Ultimate Truth, so in comparison to Brahman, every other thing, including the material world, its distinctness, the individuality of the living creatures, and even Ishvara (the Supreme Lord) itself are all untrue.
+Since the Advaitins regard Brahman to be the Ultimate Truth, in comparison to Brahman, every other thing, including the material world, its distinctness, the individuality of the living creatures, and even Ishvara (the Supreme Lord) itself, are all untrue.
 Brahman is the effulgent cause of everything that exists and can possibly exist.
 Since it is beyond human comprehension, it is without any attributes, for assigning attributes to it would be distorting the true nature of Brahman.
 Those Advaitins who believe in the existence of Saguna Brahman(God with form and attributes) belong to the religion, not spirituality.
 In Spirituality, Nirguna Brahman (attributeless God).
 Athma is Nirguna Brahman, which is the absolute supreme truth.

-Chandogya Upanishad:~ One who meditates upon and realizes the Self discovers that everything in the cosmos-- energy and space, fire and water, name and form, birth and death, mind and will, word and deed, mantras and meditation--all comes from the Self.
+Chandogya Upanishad:~ One who meditates upon and realizes the Self discovers that everything in the cosmos-- energy and space, fire and water, name and form, birth and death, mind and will, word and deed, mantras and meditation--all come from the Self.

-So, it clearly says the one who meditates upon the Soul, the Self, which is present in the form of consciousness) discovers that everything in the cosmos-- energy and space, fire and water, name and form, birth and death, mind and will, word and deed, mantras and meditation--all come from the Self.
+So, it clearly says the one who meditates upon the Soul, the Self, which is present in the form of consciousness. discovers that everything in the cosmos-- energy and space, fire and water, name and form, birth and death, mind and will, word and deed, mantras and meditation--all come from the Self.
 Therefore, there is a need to know the fact that, the true self is not physical, but the Soul to realize the fact that: the cosmos-- energy and space, fire and water, name and form, birth and death, mind and will, word and deed, mantras and meditation--all come from the Self, which is in the form of consciousness.

 Atman is Brahman.
 Brahman is alone real; this waking is unreal, and the three states are non-different from consciousness, which is Brahman or God in truth.

 Whatever is, is Brahman.
 Brahman itself is absolutely homogeneous.
-All difference and plurality are illusory.
+All differences and plurality are illusory.
 Brahman is not a person, as the Absolute is not this.
 But if one wants to call it God or Param Atman, then fine.
 But it is not a person.

-Personifying God makes it difficult to realize God in truth hidden by the illusory universe or Maya. : ~ Santthosh Kumaar
+Personifying God makes it difficult to realize God in truth, hidden by the illusory universe or Maya. : ~ Santthosh Kumaar

 Devotion towards an inherited belief cannot transport the seeker towards the nondual destination.+